from my sketchbook: roger peterson

 comments

-This week’s Illustration Friday challenge word is “jump”.
+This week’s Illustration Friday suggestion for inspiration is the word “faded”.

 Comments